 To maintain arming, store the fob beyond the range of the antenna.
-The antenna range is approximately 5 ft (1.5 m).
+The antenna range is approximately 1.5 m (5 ft).
 Have the fob present before moving parked motorcycle.

-If the motorcycle will not be operated for several months, such as during the winter season, see Storing Motorcycle (Page 159).
+If the motorcycle will not be operated for several months, such as during the winter season, see AFTER RIDING > STORING MOTORCYCLE (Page 157).